 Summer PLUS registration is held around Spring Break of each school year.
 Since registration is held in early spring, consideration is made to accommodate changes for the first week of Summer PLUS.
 All changes to the first week of Summer PLUS must occur before the last day of the school year to receive any credit or to make any changes or transfers of tuition fees collected.
-The registration fee is non-refundable.
+The registration fee and reservation deposit are both non-refundable.
 Summer PLUS does not offer a daily fee or emergency care.